DX Founder and President

 Always an innovator, in 1990, she developed the NHL’s first ever professional cheer/dance team, the Electric Stars, for the Minnesota North Stars.
 Lisa coached this group for four years until the team relocated to Dallas, Texas.

-Lisa has taken her skills and applied them to numerous bowl games and halftime shows, most notably for her collaboration with the 1992 Super Bowl Halftime Show.
+Lisa has taken her skills and applied them to numerous bowl games (Outback, Carquest, and Liberty Bowl) and halftime shows, most notably for her collaboration with the 1992 Super Bowl Halftime Show.

 Lisa has contributed to the dance industry through positions in various organizations.
 She was a charter member of the National All-Star Cheerleading Coaches Congress (NACCC), served as the Inaugural Chair for the Spirit Industry Trade Association (SITA), and played a vital role as a founding member of the National Council for Spirit Safety and Education (NCSSE), and continues to promote safety education worldwide.
 In August 2010, Lisa was voted by her colleagues in the spirit industry as Chair of the Independent Event Producers (IEP).
 Lisa is a proud owner and partner of THE ONE Finals, a year end event exclusive to champions around the USA.
 Lisa is a proud owner and partner of THE ONE Finals, a year end event exclusive to champions around the USA.